 It allows you to consume your favorite content from anywhere and at any given time.
-This freedom is necessary for bypassing geo-restrictions and censorships that may otherwise affect an IP address.
+This freedom is necessary for bypassing geo-restrictions and censorship that may otherwise affect an IP address.
 You can do that using an anonymous VPN services or with a dedicate proxy server.
 It is recommended to do a small research to find the best service for your needs – An anonymous VPN comparison would assist you to make the right decision (if you should buy anonymous VPN or not).

 b) Protects from ransomware and cyberbullying

 The internet can be a dangerous place if you fall victim to ransomware software, a program that can lock up your device and require certain payment before accessing your private data stored in the computer.
 However, with anonymous browsing or with a privacy mode, criminals won’t be able to track your IP and hence send such malicious software to you.

 Additionally, it protects from cases of cyberbullying that has even led some people to commit suicide in a bid to escape their troubles.
 Other individuals have also been stalked over the web and had their identities stolen, or implicated in crimes that they didn’t participate in.